Letícia Bufoni: Career

 In 2015, she won the first Street League Skateboarding Women's SLS Super Crown World Championship in Chicago, IL.
-She also appeared in the ESPN Magazine - The Body Issue.
+She also appeared in the ESPN Magazine - The Body Issue, being the first skateboarder from Brazil to do so.
 She was also the first female skater to sign for Nike SB in 2015.

 In 2018, Forbes named Bufoni one of The Most Powerful Women In International Sports for 2018 (#25) and made Sports Pro Media's list for The World's Most Marketable Athletes for 2018 (#41).
 Further in 2018, she was named to the Forbes Brazil "Under 30" list.

 In 2022, Bufoni set a world record (verified by Guinness World Records) for highest skateboard grind outside the back of a flying aircraft.
 This happened when the aircraft was flying over Merced, California.
 A video of this went viral in 2023.
 The aircraft was a C-130 transport plane, and was flying at an altitude of 9,022 feet when Bufoni did the skateboard grind.

 Bufoni is the official athlete representative for World Skate, the International Olympic Committee-recognized governing body for Skateboarding.